 Indeed, there's a reason why the novels focusing on the Imperial Guard in particular are so successful, as they slap a human face on the setting and more often than not - dare I say it? - a touch of optimism and faith in the human spirit.
 It's the insanity of the setting that makes this so effective.

 Practically a warcry for the hardcore 40k fandom.
-The fans love to bitch about the game almost as much, if not more so, then they like to play the game itself.
+The fans love to bitch about the game almost as much, if not more so, than they like to play the game itself.

 Was true, however, in regard to the awful third design of Citadel paint pots (the screw-top), which would universally either seal itself with spilled paint or fail to seal properly due to spilled paint after a handful of uses.
 Had a happy ending, though, since eventually GW realised people were buying paint from other companies and went back to the flip-top design.